Skip to main content

 Message orderingGuaranteed (single socket)Guaranteed per topic (QoS 1)

-Offline queueingNoYes (persistent session, clean: false)
+Offline queueingNoYes (persistent session)

 Last Will (LWT)Not applicableAutomatic offline status on disconnect